Jim Brown

 Wayne Reynolds

-Wayne Reynolds is a sophomore here at Rutgers.
+Wayne Reynolds is a Senior here at Rutgers.
 His main role at the Digital Studies Center is working with the Well-Played program.
 Outside of school, he is an aspiring writer, working on his dreams to become a show-runner.

 Kemy Rodriguez